larryhastings/big/README.md

   visible change: the previous version would call `sleep(0)` every time it yielded an event.
-On modern operating systems this usually yields the rest of the current thread's current time slice back to the OS's scheduler, which can help make multitasking smoother, particularly inside Python.
+On modern operating systems this usually yields the rest of the current thread's current time slice back to the OS's scheduler; this can make multitasking smoother, particularly in Python programs.
 But this was too opinionated for library code--if you want a `sleep(0)` there you can call it yourself.
-  So I have now restructured the code and eliminated this extraneous `sleep(0)`.
+  I've restructured the code and eliminated this extraneous `sleep(0)`.

 * Rewrote big chunks of the test suite (`tests/test_scheduler.py`).
   The multithreaded tests are now much better synchronized, while also becoming easier to read.
+Although it seems intractable to purge *all* race conditions from the test suite, this change has removed most of them.

 ### state